az196560/FPL/README.md

 system installed on your system.

-In addition to print, which calls the C library function printf(), microc gratuitiously includes a primitive function "printbig," which prints large ASCII-encoded characters.
+In addition to print, which calls the C library function printf(), fpl gratuitiously includes a primitive function "printbig," which prints large ASCII-encoded characters.

-The stock C compiler compiles printbig.o.  testall.sh runs the microc executable on each testcase (.mc file) to produce a .ll file, invokes "llc" (the LLVM compiler) to produce a .s (assembly) file, then invokes "cc" (the stock C compiler) to assemble the .s file, link in
+The stock C compiler compiles printbig.o.  testall.sh runs the fpl executable on each testcase (.mc file) to produce a .ll file, invokes "llc" (the LLVM compiler) to produce a .s (assembly) file, then invokes "cc" (the stock C compiler) to assemble the .s file, link in